Learning Disability Today

 Positive behavioural support of people with learning disabilities during the pandemic

-Positive Behaviour Support (PBS), a person-centred approach to supporting people with a learning disability, helped many staff develop creative solutions and cope with the negative impact of the Covid-19 restrictions, according to new research.
+Positive Behavioural Support (PBS), a person-centred approach to supporting people with a learning disability, helped many staff develop creative solutions and cope with the negative impact of the Covid-19 restrictions, according to new research.

 The study published in the British Journal of Learning Disability looked at whether PBS could still be provided to people with a learning disability during the pandemic and whether it impacted on quality of life.